sebapersson/SBMLImporter.jl/docs/src/Support.md

 Currently SBMLImporter does not support the following:

+* Delay (creating a delay-differential-equations)
-- Events with priority
+* Events with delay
-- Events with delay
+* Events with priority
-- Delay (creating a delay-differential-equation)
+* Hierarchical models
-- Fast reactions
+* Fast reactions
-- Parameter or species names corresponding to Julia constants (`pi`, `NaN`, `true`, `false`)
+* Parameter or species names corresponding to Julia constants (`pi`, `NaN`, `true`, `false`)
+* Certain uncommon math expressions, such as lt with three arguments, implies etc...

-Import might also fail for complicated nested piecewise expressions inside functions.
+Import might also fail for complicated nested piecewise expressions inside SBML functions.

 ## Support for additional features

-If SBMLImporter lacks support for a feature you would like, please file an issue on GitHub.
+If SBMLImporter lacks support for a feature you would like to have, please file an issue on GitHub.